Nonreciprocal transmission in hybrid atomic ensemble-optomechanical systems: Results and discussion

-The expressions above are obtained with the help of the conditions $\mathcal{T}_{12}=1$ and $\mathcal{T}_{21}=0$ (the expressions of $R_7, R_8,$ and $ R_9$ are presented in Appendix).
-The dissipation introduced via the imaginary part of $J_3$ is instrumental in realizing perfect nonreciprocity.
+The dissipation introduced through the imaginary part of $J_3$ is instrumental in achieving perfect nonreciprocity.
 This dissipative interaction enables asymmetric energy exchange between the atomic ensemble and the mechanical oscillator, effectively mitigating back-reflections and facilitating unidirectional transmission.
 Conversely, reducing the dissipation (i.e., minimizing $\Im(J_3)$) diminishes the nonreciprocal effect and tends to reinstate reciprocal transmission, where $\mathcal{T}_{12} = \mathcal{T}_{21}$.

-\subsection{Influence of Atomic Ensemble Decay and Mechanical Damping}
+\subsection{Influence of atomic ensemble decay and mechanical damping}